Omkalokhe/Stay_Booking/README.md

 # Stay_Booking

-StayBooking System
+StayBooking System is a platform that enables users to search, book, and manage accommodations easily while allowing administrators to manage listings and reservations.
+It focuses on providing a seamless booking experience with secure authentication and efficient booking management.

+##

-1️⃣ Business Model (Booking System Flow)
+## 1️⃣ Business Model (Booking System Flow)
-StayBook is an online platform where:
+### StayBook is an online platform where:
 Customers search hotels